bazelbuild/bazel-gazelle/README.rst

 *Gazelle is under active development.
 Its interface and the rules it generates may change.
 Gazelle is not an official Google product.*

+Mailing list: `bazel-go-discuss`_

+Slack: `#go on Bazel Slack`_, `#bazel on Go Slack`_

+*rules_go and Gazelle are getting community maintainers!
+If you are a regular user of either project and are interested in helping out with development, code reviews, and issue triag,e please drop by our Slack channels (linked above) and say hello!*

 .. contents:: **Contents**
   :depth: 2